South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Temple Stats and Trends

-- Temple has two wins against the spread in six games this season.
+- Temple has two wins against the spread in six games this year.

-- This year, the Owls have just one against the spread win in three games as an underdog of 2.5 points or more.
+- The Owls have covered the spread once this year when underdogs by 2.5 points or more (in three chances).

-- Temple's games this year have gone over the point total three times in five opportunities (60%).
+- Temple's games this year have eclipsed the over/under three times in five opportunities (60%).

-- Temple is 1-1 against the spread and 2-0 overall in games when it scores more than 35.3 points.
+- Temple is 1-1 against the spread and 2-0 overall when the team records more than 35.3 points.

-- This year the Owls have turned the ball over nine times, one more than the Bulls' takeaways (8).
+- The Owls have turned the ball over nine times this season, one more turnover than the Bulls have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.